JustLeska/epicxhack/README.md

 # epicxhack (joke)
-# Patched by Byfron
+# working!

 The next-gen powerful Roblox Exploit.

-EpicxHack is a powerful exploit using WeAreDevsAPI ☠️
+EpicxHack is a powerful exploit using celery API so yeah it works with byfron ☠️

 lol